Alfredotheparrot/Light-Measurer/README.md

 # Please enjoy this project, have fun, and explore!

-Also, it measures in lumens.
+Also, the photoresistor measures in lumens and you have to open the serial port to get the current status in lumens.